jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/mouse-events-have-key-events.md

 # mouse-events-have-key-events

 Enforce onmouseover/onmouseout are accompanied by onfocus/onblur.
-Coding for the keyboard is important for users with physical disabilities who cannot use a mouse, AT compatability, and screenreader users.
+Coding for the keyboard is important for users with physical disabilities who cannot use a mouse, AT compatibility, and screenreader users.

 ## Rule details